bartbutenaers/node-red-contrib-ftp-server-ext/README.md

 + When no root directory is specified, then the entire filesystem will be accessible via FTP.
 + When a root folder is specified, then only that folder and its sub-folders will be accessible via FTP.

+CAUTION: make sure the FTP server has ***enough permissions*** on this directory, to execute all the specified FTP commands!
+For example when MKdir command is permitted, the the FTP server should be able to create subdirectories.
+For example on a Raspberry PI, the 'pi' user (which is used to run Node-RED hence this FTP server will also run under that user) should have enough permissions to create subdirectories in the specified directory!
+Otherwise errors like *`Error: EACCES: permission denied, mkdir <directory name>`* will start occuring in the logs.

 #### Authentication:
 Specify which authentication mechanism needs to be used to login:
 + Basic authentication</b>: A username and password is required.